Diary Major John Kevin Lloyd - 14 Aug - 3 Nov 1945 - Manila - Jan 1946 - Part 2

 of our parade ground every evening now to train for the sports meeting.
 Our

-11th dated 8th & 27 Feb 44, and also a snap of the whole family with Howie.
-It is
+11th dated 8th & 27 Feb 44, and also a snap of the whole family with Howie. it is

 really wonderful to know and see them well 7 months ago.
-I was feeling depressed but these bucked me up completely.
+I was feeling depressed but

 FRIDAY OCT.
 13

-We have another Marine Officer with us for a few days - a Capt Alwyn.
+We have another Marine officer with us for a few days - a Capt Alwyn.
 Visited

-invariably monotonous and boring.
+incredibly monotonous and boring.
 It is really painful.
 My one ray of sunshine is

 SATURDAY OCT 14

-Anns birthday, 11 years old - and I left her a very small girl of a little over 7½.
+Anns birthday.
+11 years old - and I left her a very small girl of a little over 7½.
 I went

 down with an attack of fever.
 Temp 100.2 and blood slide showed B.T.
 Concert party from